mbver/quic-rs-demo/zero_RTT/README.md

-# 🚀 Minimal Zero-RTT setup in Quinn
+# 🚀 Zero-RTT in Quinn

-This guide walks through the basic setup to work with 0-RTT in Quinn
+This guide walks through the complete setup of 0-RTT in Quinn, with the server responsible for validating incoming 0-RTT requests before processing them.

 ---

 ## 🔐 Step 1: Generate TLS Certificates